AKHILAVADITHE/ecommerce-webpage/README.md

-# TechMart - Full-Stack Ecommerce Website
+# VoltAura - Full-Stack Ecommerce Website

 A modern, beautiful, and fully functional ecommerce website for electronics and gadgets built with Node.js, Express, MongoDB, and vanilla JavaScript.